-The ASMFC (Commission) and the ISFMP Policy Board are generally responsible for the oversight and management of the Commission's fisheries management activities.
-The Commission must approve all fishery management plans and amendments, including Amendment 3.
+The Commission and the ISFMP Policy Board are generally responsible for the oversight and management of the Commission's fisheries management activities.
+The Commission must approve all FMPs and amendments, including Amendment 3.
 The ISFMP Policy Board reviews any non-compliance recommendations of the various Boards and, if it concurs, forwards them to the Commission for action.